ImageGlass/ImageGlass.Tools/README.md

     "ToolId": "Tool_MyDemoApp", // a unique ID
     "ToolName": "My Demo app", // name of the tool "Executable": "path\\to\\the\\DemoApp.exe",
-    "Argument": "<file>", // file path to pass to the tool "Hotkeys": ["X", "Ctrl+E"], // press X or Ctrl+E to open/close the tool "IsIntegrated": true|false // true: if the tool supports 'ImageGlass.Tools' }
+    "Arguments": "<file>", // file path to pass to the tool "Hotkeys": ["X", "Ctrl+E"], // press X or Ctrl+E to open/close the tool "IsIntegrated": true|false // true: if the tool supports 'ImageGlass.Tools' }